 The Governing Council is responsible for establishing the strategy for the school, as well as ensuring the effective management of the school through the Senior Management Team.

-Niall Booker - Chairman of Committee of Council
+Niall Booker - Chairman of Council

 The Earl of Home CVO CBE

 David Douglas-Home was educated at Eton and Christ Church, Oxford.
 He inherited the title of the Earl of Home in 1995.
 Lord Home was appointed Chairman of Coutts & Co on 1 June 1999.
 His directorships include: RBS Coutts Bank Ltd, Grosvenor Group Ltd (Chairman), Grosvenor Estate Holdings, Wheatsheaf Investments Ltd, British Malaysian Society (President), RBS Asset Management Ltd, Ditchley Foundation (Governor), Douglas & Angus Estates, Dubai Financial Services Authority, and the Royal Agricultural Society of England.
 Lord Home is an active member in the House of Lords.
 He is married with two daughters and one son.
 He has been a Member of Council since 1995.

 David was educated at Glenalmond College (1961-66) a pupil in Skrine's House.
 He studied Architecture at Edinburgh College of Art/Heriot Watt University graduating in 1973 joining Robert Hurd & Partners in Edinburgh and founding his own Architectural Practice in 1977 in Edinburgh before joining with the London practice of Carl Fisher and Partners 1979.
 He continues to work in the commercial sector for Private Developers and Public Companies, and was recently elected a Fellow of the Royal Incorporation of Architects in Scotland.
 He has been a member of the Council since 2005 and sits on the Committee of Council.
 He is married with a grown up son, also educated at Glenalmond and lives in Edinburgh.